Asupkay/Cryptocurrency-Tracker-Vector/README.md

 |---------|----------|-----------------------------------------------------------------|
 | timeout | no       | any number < 0 (milliseconds to timeout requests to an exchange)|

-Note: Most exchanges will reply within 2500 milliseconds, some like lakebtc may take longer
+Note: Most exchanges will reply within 2500 milliseconds, some like lakebtc (removed for now) may take longer

 ### List of Exchanges
 1. Cex.io